 BT's TV service used to be called BT Vision and used a special BT Vision set-top box, however in 2012 they made some changes and added YouView to the line-up, uniting them both under the 'BT TV' umbrella.
 The Vision boxes have since been retired and all BT TV customers can make the move to the superior YouView system.

 YouView is joint endeavour between BT, TalkTalk, BBC, ITV, Channel 4 and Channel 5 aimed at simplifying access to catch-up services.
 The YouView boxes provide access to Freeview channels along with smart features such as live pausing and recording (selected models only) like Sky+ or Virgin TiVO - but also offers seamless on-demand access.

 Want to watch the last episode of Brooklyn Nine-Nine?
 Go back in time using YouView’s clever EPG and you can instantly load up 4OD through your television and begin streaming.
 No more mucking about trying to hook a laptop up to your TV, or squinting at a smartphone.

-For BT customers, the BT YouView box includes all the standard features (watch and record Freeview, access catch-up services) but also includes access to the BT Vision Player, an extra that's not available on YouView boxes you'd find in the shops.
+For BT customers, the BT YouView box includes all the standard features (watch and record Freeview, access catch-up services) but also includes access to the BT Player service, an extra that's not available on YouView boxes you'd find in the shops.

 BT TV Starter, Essential and Entertainment

-There are two main BT TV packages - TV Entertainment and TV Essential.
+There are three main BT TV packages - TV, Starter, TV Essential and TV Entertainment.